 - General Medicine

 Stoner Health Center

 Our on-campus health center allows students the opportunity to shadow our team physicians as they treat both general medical conditions and athletic-related injuries within the Heidelberg community.
-Every Athletic Training student is required to complete six morning rotations in a specified time period during his/her first year in the ATEP.
+Every Athletic Training student is required to complete six morning rotations in a specified time period during his/her first year in the ATP.
 Students will also work closely with the nursing staff to ensure proper treatment and documentation of the patient's health care.
 The rotation provides an excellent introduction to the field of general medicine.

 Across the river from Heidelberg's campus is Tiffin University, a Division II institution.
 Upper-level Athletic Training students may be assigned to a clinical rotation working with the Approved Clinical Instructors (ACIs) at TU.
 Students are exposed to an alternative intercollegiate athletic perspective only a few minutes from their own campus.
-The ACIs at TU are Heidelberg ATEP graduates; therefore, consistency with the program's educational goals and objectives is assured.
+The ACIs at TU are Heidelberg ATP graduates; therefore, consistency with the program's educational goals and objectives is assured.
 The rotation provides a unique opportunity to facilitate Athletic Training students' transition into the working world.

 Tiffin Calvert High School

 The high school setting is one of the most highly populated areas of athletic training jobs and offers vital exposure to underage athletes and all of the complexities that come along with them.
 Paul Yeakle has provided our students with one of their favorite rotations and with experiences that they will carry with them to future graduate assistantships and/or jobs in the high-school setting.